jacobeisenstein/gt-nlp-class/Schedule.md

-**This is a provisional schedule.** Readings, notes, slides, and homework will likely change.
+**This is a provisional schedule.** Readings, notes, slides, and homework will change.

 The class will meet on Tuesdays and Thursdays from 3:05 - 4:25PM, in College of Computing 101.